TOWER OF TEMPTATION

 Alternatively, to be removed from the database sending

-the Christian Media Communiqué, reply with the word REMOVE
+the Christian Media Communiqué, simply reply with the word REMOVE

-the Google Groups system to deliver our letters, we learned the subject line, and we’ll cheerfully remove you from our distribution
+Groups as one of the systems we use to deliver our letters, we learned that

+the subject line, and we’ll cheerfully delete you from our distribution

 list.
-Further, another shortcoming of the Google groups is in the Gmail
+Further, another shortcoming of the Google groups system is in the Gmail

 configuration.
 If you are with Gmail, and your Gmail account is configured to